List of Yu-Gi-Oh! GX characters: Duel Monsters

-An evil Duel Spirit who seeks to become a real person, Jinzo takes the souls of those who summon him.
+An evil Dark-attribute Duel Spirit who seeks to become a real person, Jinzo takes the souls of those who summon him.
 This may be the case because Jinzo is a Dark-attribute monster.
-A group of three students including Torrey / Takadera (高寺) unwittingly call him forth, but was defeated by Jaden in a Shadow Game and forced to give up his ambition.
+A group of three students, including Torrey / Takadera (高寺), unwittingly call him forth, but was defeated by Jaden in a Shadow Game and forced to give up his ambition.
 He plays a Psycho deck.